Coraliuky/PaddleDetection/configs/mot/README_en.md

 - [Citations](#Citations)

 ## Introduction
-The current mainstream of 'Tracking By Detecting' multi-object tracking (MOT) algorithm is mainly composed of two parts: detection and embedding.
-Detection aims to detect the potential targets in each frame of the video.
-Embedding assigns and updates the detected target to the corresponding track (named ReID task).
-According to the different implementation of these two parts, it can be divided into **SDE** series and **JDE** series algorithm.
+The mainstream multi-object tracking (MOT) algorithm of 'Tracking By Detecting' is mainly composed of two parts: detection and embedding.
+Detection detects the potential targets in each frame of the video.
+Embedding assigns and updates the detected objects to the corresponding tracks (named ReID).
+Due to their differences in implementation, MOT can be divided into **SDE** algorithms and **JDE** algorithms.

-- **SDE** (Separate Detection and Embedding) is a kind of algorithm which completely separates Detection and Embedding.
+- **SDE** (Separate Detection and Embedding) algorithms separate detection from embedding.
 The most representative is **DeepSORT** algorithm.
-This design can make the system fit any kind of detectors without difference, and can be improved for each part separately.
-However, due to the series process, the speed is slow.
-Time-consuming is a great challenge in the construction of real-time MOT system.
+This solution can make the system fit any kind of detectors, and it can be optimized for each part separately.
+However, because the end-to-end process is slow and time-consuming, which poses a great challenge in the construction of a real-time MOT system.
-- **JDE** (Joint Detection and Embedding) is to learn detection and embedding simultaneously in a shared neural network, and set the loss function with a multi task learning approach.
-The representative algorithms are **JDE** and **FairMOT**.
-This design can achieve high-precision real-time MOT performance.
+- **JDE** (Joint Detection and Embedding) algorithms learn detection and embedding simultaneously in a shared neural network, and set the loss function with a multi-task learning approach.
+The representative ones are **JDE** and **FairMOT**.
+This solution juggle with precision and speed, achieving real-time MOT performance with high precision.

-Paddledetection implements three MOT algorithms of these two series, they are [DeepSORT](https://arxiv.org/abs/1812.00442) of SDE algorithm, and [JDE](https://arxiv.org/abs/1909.12605),[FairMOT](https://arxiv.org/abs/2004.01888) of JDE algorithm.
+PaddleDetection makes three MOT algorithms of these two categories available: [DeepSORT](https://arxiv.org/abs/1812.00442) of SDE algorithms, and [JDE](https://arxiv.org/abs/1909.12605) and [FairMOT](https://arxiv.org/abs/2004.01888) of JDE algorithms.

 ### PP-Tracking real-time MOT system
-In addition, PaddleDetection also provides [PP-Tracking](../../deploy/pptracking/README.md) real-time multi-object tracking system.
+In addition, PaddleDetection also provides [PP-Tracking](../../deploy/pptracking/README.md) real-time MOT system.
-PP-Tracking is the first open source real-time Multi-Object Tracking system, and it is based on PaddlePaddle deep learning framework.
-It has rich models, wide application and high efficiency deployment.
+PP-Tracking is the first open-source real-time Multi-Object Tracking system, and it is based on the deep learning framework of PaddlePaddle.
+It has rich models, wide application scenarios, and efficient deployment.

-PP-Tracking supports two paradigms: single camera tracking (MOT) and multi-camera tracking (MTMCT).
-Aiming at the difficulties and pain points of actual business, PP-Tracking provides various MOT functions and applications such as pedestrian tracking, vehicle tracking, multi-class tracking, small object tracking, traffic statistics and multi-camera tracking.
+PP-Tracking supports two paradigms: single camera tracking (MOT) and multi-target multi-camera tracking (MTMCT).
+To solve the difficulties and pain points of real business, PP-Tracking provides various MOT functions and applications such as pedestrian tracking, vehicle tracking, multi-class tracking, small object tracking, traffic statistics and multi-camera tracking.
 The deployment method supports API and GUI visual interface, and the deployment language supports Python and C++, The deployment platform environment supports Linux, NVIDIA Jetson, etc.

 ### AI studio public project tutorial
 PP-tracking provides an AI studio public project tutorial.
 Please refer to this [tutorial](https://aistudio.baidu.com/aistudio/projectdetail/3022582).